 A visual inspection is carried out as far as practicable then the testing of the fixed wiring.

 The inspection list is quite a big one, around 70 items are to be checked as well as the testing process.
 Here are some of the main things:

 Damage to accessories.

-Accessories are adequate for their environment (i.e weather proof sockets installed outside).
+Accessories are adequate for their environment i.e. IP44 (or greater) sockets installed outside).

-Where applicable, Gas, Water (and a few others) are sufficiently earthed.
+Where applicable, Gas, Water (and a few others) are sufficiently earthed/bonded.